Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 -  **Project Information**

-   Simply choose the name and the visibility of your project (see :ref:`project-visibility`), and add a description if you need.
+   Simply choose the name and the visibility of your project, and add a description if you need.
 You will be able to add one after the creation.

 .. figure:: ../images/screenshots/project-admin/project_creation_step2.png